freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/units-3d-space.md

 > - Everything in the scene uses real-world units (meters).
 > - During runtime, 3D data is converted to VPX units for the physics simulation.
+> - New movement data from the physics engine is converted back to real-world units.

 > [!note]
 > ### VPX Units in the Editor